grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /multitenant_alertmanager/configs
 ```

 List all Alertmanager configurations.
-This endpoint is not part of alertmanager-API and is always available regardless of whether alertmanager-API is enabled or not.
+This endpoint is not part of Alertmanager API and is always available regardless of whether Alertmanager API is enabled or not.
 It should not be exposed to end users.
 This endpoint returns a YAML dictionary with all the Alertmanager configurations and `200` status code on success.

 ### Alertmanager ring status